inspectit-docker/tomcat/README.md

 ```

 ## Specifying the Tomcat version
-Currently, this image is based on the latest offical Tomcat image.
+Currently, this image is based on the latest official Tomcat image.
 Later, support for different versions is added.

 ## Specifying the inspectIT version
 Currently, this image is based on the latest beta inspectIT release.
 Later, support for other versions is added.